 - Subpart C—CMPs, Assessments, and Exclusions for Anti-Kickback and Physician Self-Referral Violations

 - Subpart E—CMPs and Exclusions for EMTALA Violations

 - Subpart J—CMPs, Assessments, and Exclusions for Beneficiary Inducement Violations

 Who Can Search the NPDB?

 The NPDB is prohibited by law from disclosing information on a specific practitioner, provider, or supplier to the general public.
-However, hospitals, state licensing boards, professional societies, other healthcare eligible entities, and plaintiffs’ attorneys are all permitted to query the NPDB under specific conditions.
+However, hospitals, state licensing boards, professional societies, other healthcare-eligible entities, and plaintiffs’ attorneys are permitted to query the NPDB under specific conditions.